aabounegm/DS-Project2/README.md

   On success, the server should respond with 204.
   If the specified path to the file contains inexistent directories, they should be automatically created.
   If the path points to an existing directory, the server should return 204 as if the operation was successful.
+  If the path points to a file, the server should return 400.
   If the path points to an illegal location (outside the root), the server should return 400.

 * `DELETE /dir/<path_to_directory>`
   Delete a directory on the naming server.

   On success, the server should respond with 204.
   If the directory is not empty, the server should respond with 400 – only empty directories can be removed with this request.
   If the directory doesn't exist, the server should respond with 204 as if the operation was successful.